ahmedmq/spring-cloud-app-broker-demo/README.md

   Delete in progress.
 Use 'cf services' or 'cf service my-sample' to check operation status.
   ```

+  This should take some minutes to complete.
 Deleting the service automatically deletes the service instance as well.

 - Check the apps